Section 1 – General

 2.5 Accepting/Declining Penalties The captain will have the option to accept or decline a penalty committed by the opposing team.
 The captain must inform the referee of his decision within 5 seconds of the call.
 Swearing penalties are automatically accepted.

-2.6 Steam-Boats & Dead Play The QB will have to the count of 7 steamboats (as determined by the referee) to freely run his play.
-The defensive team can decide to rush the QB AFTER the 7 steamboat count; if the defense rushes the QB after 7 steamboats – the 12-steamboat deadclock is no longer in effect.
-The QB can only run past the line of scrimmage with the ball if the defensive player(s) crosses the line of scrimmage (after 7 steamboats).
-If the QB has not thrown the ball after 12 steamboats, the play will result in a dead play and a loss of down.
+2.6 Steam-Boats & Dead Play The QB will have to the count of 5 steamboats (as determined by the referee) to freely run his play.
+The defensive team can decide to rush the QB AFTER the 5 steamboat count; if the defense rushes the QB after 5 steamboats – the 10-steamboat deadclock is no longer in effect.
+The QB can only run past the line of scrimmage with the ball if the defensive player(s) crosses the line of scrimmage (after 5 steamboats).
+If the QB has not thrown the ball after 10 steamboats, the play will result in a dead play and a loss of down.
+Once the QB hands the ball off, or throws it – the 10-steamboat deadclock is no longer in effect (regardless of if the offense has crossed the line of scrimmage).
+Once the ball has left the QBs hands, the defense may cross the scrimmage line.
+If the referee forgets to call out the steamboats, the steamboats will begin at 3 steamboats or 8 steamboats (depending on which one was forgotten).

 2.7 End of Game Penalty A game or half may not end with a defensive penalty, even if time has expired.
 The offense will receive an extra down, with the game/half coming to an end at the conclusion of this additional play.